 From Kubo to Townhomes: The Evolution of Filipino Homes Over the Last 100 Years

 The late artist Leandro Locsin once said, “Philippine architecture is an elusive thing.”
 And true enough, “elusive” just might be the most fitting word to describe it.
-Four centuries of Spanish and American colonization created quite the impact on Philippine history and culture.
+The Spanish and American colonization created quite the impact on Philippine history and culture for four centuries.
+Greatly contributing to the Evolution of Filipino Homes.
 Spanish culture, in particular, is one of the most prominent influences found in Philippine architecture.
 From the grand churches and cathedrals scattered around the Philippine islands to the stone houses that combine Filipino, Spanish, and Chinese style elements, there is just no shortage of awe-inspiring structures around the country.
 It is certainly a designer’s dream come true!

 To celebrate the diverse architecture in the country and to better understand the evolution of Filipino homes, take a trip down history lane and get a glimpse of the different houses in the Philippines erected in the past hundred years.

 Evolution of Filipino Homes Over the Past Century

 When we talk about evolution of Filipino homes, bahay kubo should always be the first subject we talk about.